oils-for-unix/oils/doc/expression-language.md

 - Limitation:
   - Start with Str, StrArray, and AssocArray data model
   - Then add int, float, bool, null (for JSON)
-  - Then add fuly recursive data model (depends on FC)
+  - Then add fully recursive data model (depends on FC)
     - `value = ... | dict[str, value]`